sonnypb/turael-plugin/README.md

 Features to add:
 - Track time spent skipping as an option, track total tasks skipped

+- Colour options for game chat message

 - Store dryest value for task

 - Add check that dry counter can only increment when an option for desired task is selected

-- Update name (Task Dry Counter ?)
+- Update name (Turael Task Counter ?)

 - How does it work when doing slayer regularly?
   - Currently does not increment count when you complete a regular slayer task, only when you reset your slayer task.
 Is there a way around this?